 The winner is the player who makes all the shots first and ends the game with the three-pointer.
-If it is the competition between the groups, then you can add that the one player is taking shots from the marked positions and the rest of his team are rebounding for him.
+If it is a competition between the groups, then you can add that the one player is taking shots from the marked positions and the rest of his team is rebounding for him.
 Every player has to make all the shots in order to win.

 Mark a number of spots on the court and make the players take shots from those spots.
 As they do in Golf, make your players count how many shots did they took until they have scored a basket.

 The spots should be adapted to a specified age group so they should not be too far from the basket.
 I mean, we don't want an 8-year kid to shoot from around the center.